 (2) Amounts referred to in this column include payments under the Bonus Plan which are typically paid after receipt of the Company's annual audited financial statements in the following year.
-The amounts shown for 2018 were determined and paid on October 8, 2019.
-The amounts shown for 2019 include bonuses paid upon the completion of the sale of a 70% interest in the Company's Red Chris mine to Newcrest Mining Limited, with the payments under the Bonus Plan in respect of 2019 to be determined at a later date.
+Bonus amounts for 2022 have not yet been determined.